Runtimes

 2

-const userName = 'john';
+const userName = event.body.userName;

-const response = await callExternalApi(username);
+const response = await callExternalApi(userName);

 return new InvocationError({